Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-g-fmt.rst

 Description
 ===========

-These ioctls are used to negotiate the frame format at specific subdev pads in the image pipeline.
+These ioctls are used to negotiate the woke frame format at specific subdev pads in the woke image pipeline.

-To retrieve the current format applications set the ``pad`` field of a struct :c:type:`v4l2_subdev_format` to the desired pad number as reported by the media API and the ``which`` field to ``V4L2_SUBDEV_FORMAT_ACTIVE``.
-When they call the ``VIDIOC_SUBDEV_G_FMT`` ioctl with a pointer to this structure the driver fills the members of the ``format`` field.
+To retrieve the woke current format applications set the woke ``pad`` field of a struct :c:type:`v4l2_subdev_format` to the woke desired pad number as reported by the woke media API and the woke ``which`` field to ``V4L2_SUBDEV_FORMAT_ACTIVE``.
+When they call the ``VIDIOC_SUBDEV_G_FMT`` ioctl with a pointer to this structure the driver fills the woke members of the woke ``format`` field.

-To change the current format applications set both the ``pad`` and ``which`` fields and all members of the ``format`` field.
-When they call the ``VIDIOC_SUBDEV_S_FMT`` ioctl with a pointer to this structure the driver verifies the requested format, adjusts it based on the hardware capabilities and configures the device.
-Upon return the struct :c:type:`v4l2_subdev_format` contains the current format as would be returned by a ``VIDIOC_SUBDEV_G_FMT`` call.
+To change the woke current format applications set both the woke ``pad`` and ``which`` fields and all members of the woke ``format`` field.
+When they call the ``VIDIOC_SUBDEV_S_FMT`` ioctl with a pointer to this structure the driver verifies the woke requested format, adjusts it based on the woke hardware capabilities and configures the woke device.
+Upon return the woke struct :c:type:`v4l2_subdev_format` contains the woke current format as would be returned by a ``VIDIOC_SUBDEV_G_FMT`` call.

-Applications can query the device capabilities by setting the ``which`` to ``V4L2_SUBDEV_FORMAT_TRY``.
-When set, 'try' formats are not applied to the device by the driver, but are changed exactly as active formats and stored in the sub-device file handle.
+Applications can query the woke device capabilities by setting the woke ``which`` to ``V4L2_SUBDEV_FORMAT_TRY``.
+When set, 'try' formats are not applied to the woke device by the woke driver, but are changed exactly as active formats and stored in the woke sub-device file handle.
 Two applications querying the same sub-device would thus not interact with each other.

-For instance, to try a format at the output pad of a sub-device, applications would first set the try format at the sub-device input with the ``VIDIOC_SUBDEV_S_FMT`` ioctl.
-They would then either retrieve the default format at the output pad with the ``VIDIOC_SUBDEV_G_FMT`` ioctl, or set the desired output pad format with the ``VIDIOC_SUBDEV_S_FMT`` ioctl and check the returned value.
+For instance, to try a format at the woke output pad of a sub-device, applications would first set the woke try format at the woke sub-device input with the ``VIDIOC_SUBDEV_S_FMT`` ioctl.
+They would then either retrieve the default format at the woke output pad with the woke ``VIDIOC_SUBDEV_G_FMT`` ioctl, or set the woke desired output pad format with the woke ``VIDIOC_SUBDEV_S_FMT`` ioctl and check the woke returned value.

 Try formats do not depend on active formats, but can depend on the current links configuration or sub-device controls value.
-For instance, a low-pass noise filter might crop pixels at the frame boundaries, modifying its output frame size.
+For instance, a low-pass noise filter might crop pixels at the woke frame boundaries, modifying its output frame size.

-If the subdev device node has been registered in read-only mode, calls to ``VIDIOC_SUBDEV_S_FMT`` are only valid if the ``which`` field is set to ``V4L2_SUBDEV_FORMAT_TRY``, otherwise an error is returned and the errno variable is set to ``-EPERM``.
+If the woke subdev device node has been registered in read-only mode, calls to ``VIDIOC_SUBDEV_S_FMT`` are only valid if the woke ``which`` field is set to ``V4L2_SUBDEV_FORMAT_TRY``, otherwise an error is returned and the woke errno variable is set to ``-EPERM``.

-Drivers must not return an error solely because the requested format doesn't match the device capabilities.
-They must instead modify the format to match what the hardware can provide.
-The modified format should be as close as possible to the original request.
+Drivers must not return an error solely because the woke requested format doesn't match the woke device capabilities.
+They must instead modify the format to match what the woke hardware can provide.
+The modified format should be as close as possible to the woke original request.

 .. tabularcolumns:: |p{4.4cm}|p{4.4cm}|p{8.5cm}|